 - 2. The ["Insurer" or "Group"] further certifies the following with respect to the insurance described in Paragraph 1: - a.
 Bankruptcy or insolvency of the insured shall not relieve the ["Insurer" or "Group"] of its obligations under the policy to which this certificate applies. - b.
 The ["Insurer" or "Group"] is liable for the payment of amounts within any deductible applicable to the policy to the provider of corrective action or a damaged third-party, with a right of reimbursement by the insured for any such payment made by the ["Insurer" or "Group"].
-This provision does not apply with respect to that amount of any deductible for which coverage is demonstrated under another mechanism or combination of mechanisms as specified in §50196 through §50201 of the GUSTR.

-- c.
-Whenever requested by the Administrator of the Guam Environmental Protection Agency, the ["Insurer" or "Group"] agrees to furnish to the administrator a signed duplicate original of the policy and all endorsements. - d.
-Cancellation or any other termination of the insurance by the ["Insurer" or "Group"], except for non-payment of premium or misrepresentation by the insured, will be effective only upon written notice and only after the expiration of 60 days after a copy of such written notice is received by the insured.
-Cancellation for non-payment of premium or misrepresentation by the insured will be effective only upon written notice and only after expiration of a minimum of 10 days after a copy of such written notice is received by the insured.
+This provision does not apply with respect to that amount of any deductible for which coverage is demonstrated under another mechanism or combination of mechanisms as specified in §50196 through §50201 of the GUSTR. - c.
+Whenever requested by the Administrator of the Guam d.
+Cancellation or any other termination of the insurance by the ["Insurer" or "Group"], except for non-payment of premium or misrepresentation by the insured, will be effective only upon written notice and only after the expiration of sixty (60) days after a copy of such written notice is received by the insured.
+Cancellation for non-payment of premium or misrepresentation by the insured will be effective only upon written notice and only after termination of termination of the insured of a minimum of ten (10) days after a copy of such written notice is received by the insured.